-- 1. The rationale for performing the work outside the United States ("foreign work"); - 2.
+- The rationale for performing the work outside the United States ("foreign work"); - 2.
 A description of the work proposed to be performed outside the United States; - 3.
 An explanation as to how the foreign work is essential to the project; - 4.
 A description of the anticipated benefits to be realized by the proposed foreign work and the anticipated contributions to the U.S. economy; - 5.
 The associated benefits to be realized and the contribution to the project from the foreign work; - 6.
 How the foreign work will benefit the United States, including manufacturing, contributions to employment in the United States and growth in new markets and jobs in the United States; - 7.
 How the foreign work will promote manufacturing of products and/or services in the United States; - 8.
 A description of the likelihood of IP being created from the foreign work and the treatment of any such IP; - 9.
 The total estimated cost (DOE and recipient cost share) of the proposed foreign work; - 10.
 The countries in which the foreign work is proposed to be performed; and - 11.
 The name of the entity that would perform the foreign work.
+Information about the entity(ies) involved in the work proposed to be conducted outside the United States. (i.e., entity seek a waiver and the entity(ies) that will conduct the work).